Naki93/Task-Management-App/README.md

 - **Database:** The database module, stores and manages the data for the website such as daily todos and other relevant data.

 ### Web Stack and Choice of Architecture
-## Web Stack:
+### Web Stack:
-** Frontend ** React + Vite is chosen for building dynamic user interfaces.
+- **Frontend** React + Vite is chosen for building dynamic user interfaces.
 It's component based architecture allows for modular development.
 React + Vite is a build tool that provides faster development compared to Create React App.

--**Backend** Express.js will be used for building the server and API.
+- **Backend** Express.js will be used for building the server and API.
 This framework provides a flexible and modular way to build web applications and it makes it easy to build RESTFUL API's.

--**Database** To be confirmed
+- **Database** To be confirmed

--**Node js** Node js allows us to use javascript on both the client side and server side, making sharing code and skills between the two.
+- **Node js** Node js allows us to use javascript on both the client side and server side, making sharing code and skills between the two.

 ### Use of Tailwind
-## Reasons for using Tailwind
+### Reasons for using Tailwind
--**Consistent** Tailwind provides a consistent design language across the application, making it easier to maintain and update UI.
+- **Consistent** Tailwind provides a consistent design language across the application, making it easier to maintain and update UI.

--**Customizable** Tailwind is highly customizable, allowing you to tailor the framework to your specific needs.
+- **Customizable** Tailwind is highly customizable, allowing you to tailor the framework to your specific needs.

 ### Motivation for Architecture Choices